Microgrid project in Vienna: Small grid, major impact

 This new project points the way to the future of smart energy management solutions.Franz Mundigler, head of Central and Eastern Europe for Siemens Real Estate

-Nine years later, a project is being initiated at the Siemens City site, once again with SRE as the innovative developer, and again with a number of unique selling points.
+Nine years later, a project has been initiated at the Siemens City site, once again with SRE as the innovative developer, and again with a number of unique selling points.
 “Just as the new main building on the corporate campus represented the future of sustainability and energy efficiency for non-residential buildings at the time, this new project points the way to the future of smart energy management solutions,” states Franz Mundigler, head of Central and Eastern Europe (CEE) for SRE.

 Microgrid controller at the heart